niravassar/micronaut-grpc-java/README.md

 ## Java Client

 You can create a stub and client by using the host name and port.
-We did this with `HelloWorldClientPlainText` and `HelloWorldClient`.
+We did this with `NiravServiceClientPlainText`.
 First you create the channel, and then using the channel, you must create the stub to the endpoint.
 You then use the stub to access the Grpc service.

 ## Default Hello World Included

-The grpc dependencies come with a default `helloworld.proto` as well, and I was able to excerise that endpoint, which is inherently built in with the build process.
+The grpc dependencies come with a default `helloworld.proto` as well, and I was able to exercise that endpoint, which is inherently built in with the build process.
 See `micronaut-grpc-opentracing-3.5.0.jar!\helloworld.proto`.

-The classes `GreetingEndpointTest` and `GreetingEndpoint` demonstrate the communication.
+The classes `GreetingEndpointTest` and `GreetingEndpoint` demonstrate the communication. `HelloWorldClient` and `HelloWorldClientPlainText` demonstrate the client communication.

 ## References